marten/opinionated-forum/README.markdown

   - **Continuous topics**
     These topics are more like a chat room than like a forum topic.
 They show only the latest 30 or so messages, and provide you with a paginated archive when you really need the history.

+# TODO list

+  - Add ability to mark tags as protected